 In late summer, wild salmon start to return to their spawning grounds.
 These wild fish naturally carry sea lice, which they can transfer to farmed salmon.
-This is why lice levels on farms begin to increase in late summer and peak in early winter.
+This is why lice levels on farms often begin to increase in late summer to fall and peak in early winter.

 On the farms, sea lice can proliferate due to the high population density of fish.

-Farms must increase monitoring and implement a sea lice management plan if levels exceed 3 sea lice motiles per fish; however, treatment is not required at this time (this minimizes the release of chemicals into the environment).
+Farms must increase monitoring and implement a sea lice management plan if levels exceed 3 sea lice motiles per fish; however, treatment is not required at this time (this minimizes stress to fish and reduces the use of chemicals).

-Farms begin taking measures to reduce lice levels, if needed.
-This can include harvesting or the use of an in-feed or bath treatment approved by Health Canada.
+Farms generally begin taking measures to reduce lice levels, if needed, in the winter.
+This can include harvesting, mechanical removal or the use of an in-feed or bath treatment approved by Health Canada.